The story of Radio Tirana- the first radio station

 The first broadcast consisted of choral singing, where Jorgji Truja and Marije Kraja sang an introductory piece, followed by the unique timbre of Kaliopi Nushi’s voice which pronounced the following phrase: “Ju felt Tirana” (English: This is Tirana speaking ).
 This moment officially marked the first broadcast of Radio Tirana.

-During the Italian invasion, after 7 April 1939 this radio was used to call the people to take the weapons and to protect the country.
+During the Italian invasion, after April 7, 1939, this radio was used to call the people to take the weapons and to protect the country.
 It continues to broadcast, but during the German invasion, on 17 November 1943, the radio was directed by Germans.
-Only a year after that day, on 17 November 1944, the partisans took the control of the Radio Tirana.
+Only a year after that day, on 17 November 1944, the partisans took control of the Radio Tirana.
 During that time it become very popular.
 It was like a fantastic premiere every night, with partisan songs, folk music interpreted in the studio, and then continued with the beautiful voices of the singers Tefta Tashko Koco, Marie Kraja, Kristaq Antoniu etc. The war is over and the people felt this through the optimism spread by Radio Tirana.

 Radio Tirana in the People’s Socialist Republic of Albania